 So why do investors use these objective graphs?

-Investors are looking for the big story when they are looking at technical charts and they don’t need a lot of details that are provided by candlestick and bar graphs.
+Investors are looking for the big story when they are looking at technical charts and they don’t need a lot of details that are provided by candlesticks and bar graphs.
 Instead, they focus on the line, area, and heikin ashi graphs to give them information about the longer-term trends without any clutter.